DavidBoja/awesome-3D-scanners/README.md

 <br>

 ### Contributing
+If you:
+1. have more information about a 3D scanner from the list
+2. know a 3D scanner that is missing from the list

-If you are a 3D scanner manufacturer and:
+Or you are a 3D scanner manufacturer and:
 1. want to add your 3D scanner to the list
 2. want to correct some details